Don's "Whom We Might Be" Story

 in our observable universe are sized at

-which has allowed us humans to evolve…
+one of the many factors that allowed us humans to evolve…

 Aside from the fact that our Universe today